G-Node/spike/docs/dec13_iteration.md

 ### 3.2 Monitoring and control

 Installed `monit`, monitoring dashboard is reachable under http://spike.g-node.org:2812 .
-Need to be fleshed with monitors for:
+Needs to be fleshed out with monitors for:

 * apache
 * rabbitmq
 * celery workers
 * sshd
+* supervisord (if used)

 ### 3.3 Celery version upgrade and changes

 ## 4. SEW2 anatomy